 Since 1976, Answer racing has aimed to give dedicated riders exactly what they need to be competitive on the track.
 Initially a parts company, Answer eventually branched into motocross gear in the late 1980s.
 Though their neon streak ended in the 1990s, Answer still features plenty of flashy kits and aggressive styles to keep opponents on their toes.
 Their Elite line is stuff of legend, and they’ve continued to evolve with the times over their 40 plus year run.

-We can comfortably recommend the AR3 Phantom helmet most notably because it features MIPS protection, but also because of the comfort and ventilation aspects.
+We can comfortably recommend the AR5 or AR7 helmets most notably because they feature MIPS protection, but also because of the comfort and ventilation aspects.
 The three-layer foam and expanded field of view that comes standard on the Apex 3 goggle makes it a perfect complement, and it’s super affordable to boot.
 The Apex 1 is a solid goggle as well, but we recommend the Apex 3 just because the extra few bucks buys you an included second lens.

 Technology & Innovation: 7/10